Rafit77/JIMU-control/docs/project/project-controls.md

 # Project controls

-This document describes the “project bar” and safety controls that are shared across tabs.
+This document describes the project bar and safety controls that are shared across tabs.

-## Current implementation
-- Project picker + create:
-  - Create project (in-memory)
-  - Select current project
-  - Close project (disconnects)
-- App menu (Electron):
-  - File → New Project
-  - File → Open Project
-  - File → Save Project
-  - File → Save as
-  - File → Close Project

 ## Required controls (target UX)
+- **Thumbnail**: when clicked, select picture; resize to 64x64 on import and store as `assets/thumbnail.png`.
+- **Project name**
+- **Project description** (textarea)
+- **Dirty state**: show unsaved changes and confirm on actions that would lose changes (close project, open another project).

+### When no project is open
+- **Project picker**: list saved projects (name, short description, thumbnail)
+- **Create project**: create new project (name + optional description + thumbnail)

+### When a project is open
+- **Close project**: if connected, stop all, turn off all LEDs, disconnect; if dirty, ask whether to save.
+- **Edit project**: change name/description/thumbnail; allows Save | Cancel | Delete.
 - **Save**: write the current project to disk (no prompts if already has a path).
 - **Save As**: pick a new project folder/file and write to it.

-- **Dirty state**: show unsaved changes and confirm on actions that would lose changes (close project, open another project).
-- Text
+## Project storage rules
+- Projects stored in `./jimu_saves/`
+- Store the brick id/name used for the project; if the same brick is found during scan, preselect it for connect.
+- Save model snapshot + calibration:
+  - Module list snapshot with IDs saved to project file
+  - Servo calibration (mode [servo | motor | mixed], range limits, speed limit, reverse)
+  - Motor calibration (speed limit, reverse)

 ## Emergency Stop
 Always-visible red button on the right side of the project bar.